• Home page

 Auvillar

-The circular Grain Hall of Auvillar
+The circular grain market of Auvillar

-The circular Grain Hall of Auvillar
+The circular grain market of Auvillar

 Saint-Nicolas-de-la-Grave

-Perfect for a weekend, this well-located village will appeal to urban dwellers from nearby towns.
-We walk there to admire the Castle of Richard-Coeur-de-Lion and its 4 towers (where he stayed) which houses the Town Hall.
-The village church was rebuilt in the 17th century with a Toulousain style bell tower, there is also another church, that of Moutet, with thick mud walls, its wall bell tower and rustic furniture.
+Perfect for a weekend, the village of Saint-Nicolas-de-la-Grave is well located.
+It will appeal to city dwellers from nearby towns.
+You can stroll there to admire the Château de Richard-Cœur-de-Lion and its 4 towers.
+He stayed there.
+Today, it houses the town hall.
+The village church was rebuilt in the 17th century with a Toulouse-style bell tower.
+There is also another church, that of Moutet, with thick mud walls, its wall bell tower and its rustic furniture.

-• Visit the Lamothe-Cadillac museum to learn more about this original character, founder of the city of Detroit in the United States.
+• Visit the Lamothe-Cadillac Museum to learn more about this original character, founder of the city of Detroit in the United States.

 Saint-Nicolas-de-la-Grave and its red bricks